SSH

 194.62.99.222

-We see that we get the public IP of the server
+We see that we obtain the public IP of the server

-In linux the gŕafica interface is a server, so we can take advantage of it and we can run programs with graphical interfaces that are on a remote machine by SSH, for this we must use the -X flag.
-The command would be ssh -X <user>@<id>.
+In Linux, the graphical interface is a server, so we can take advantage of this and run programs with graphical interfaces that are on a remote machine via SSH.
+To do this, you need to use the -X flag.
+The command would be ssh -X <user>@<id>

-First I login to my server and install xeyes using sudo apt install x11-apps and then run it remotely from my computer.
+First I log into my server and install xeyes using sudo apt install x11-apps and then I run it remotely from my computer.

 !ssh -X root@194.62.99.222